Get our expert teambuilding tips right to your inbox.

 Same rules apply, but in this case you always have to toss back the ball towards the opposite area diagonally to your side.
 In addition, the person who has to toss back the ball changes constantly.
 You toss the ball, player A tosses it back, then your teammate tosses towards player B, player B tosses to you and so on.

 There are no variations for this game, we recommend playing this type with a maximum of 8 people.
-The best thing in this game is, that it’s pure fun J
+The best thing in this game is, that it’s pure fun! 🙂

-It’s advised to know the weaknesses of your teammates – if you bear them in mind, then it’ll be more easy to find a proper team building exercise to improve them.
+It’s advised to know the weaknesses of your teammates – it’ll be more easy to find a proper team building exercise to improve them.

 In the case of table tennis, they are the following:

 In this section we show which KPIs we recommend you to use.
-With these KPIs you’ll be able to measure the success of your specific team building exercises.
-The KPIs have a 10-scale system – the best is to ask your employees to evaluate the company based on these metrics before and after a team building.
+With these KPIs you’ll be able to measure the success of your specific team building activities.
+The KPIs have a 10-scale system.
+The best is to ask your employees before and after a team building.
 Thus, you can collect and convert qualitative data into quantitative.
 Plus, depending on the number of participants different KPIs can be improved – a 6-player circle game will boost connection more, for instance.

 First, let’s clarify the KPIs!